Spectral anomalies and broken symmetries in maximally chaotic quantum maps: Operator symmetries and level spacing statistics

 In general, ones expects that chaotic systems with time reversal (TR) symmetry have GOE/COE spectral statistics, while those without have GUE/CUE statistics.
 Additionally, one expects the presence of discrete symmetries to produce block-RMT statistics, according to the number of symmetry sectors.
 As we saw for the $A$-baker's map however, the actual level spacings behavior can be highly variable depending on the particular quantization.

 We plot in Fig.~\ref{fig:mr6} the mean gap ratios for the different quantizations over a range of $N\in A\N$.
 As we saw for specific dimensions $N$ in Figs.~\ref{fig:mr_Adep} and \ref{fig:levels}, out of all the quantizations in Tab.~\ref{tab:sum}, only the Saraceno quantizations, and the generic quantization $\mathrm{Gen}_{A=2}^{0,0.5}$ (for $A=2$ only), have mean gap ratio close to that for block COE matrices.
-We note that there are dips in the mean gap ratio at specific values of $N$, which typically correspond to powers of the slope $A$.
+We note that there are dips in the mean gap ratio at specific values of $N$, many of which relate to powers of the scaling factor $A$ for the non-phase quantizations [Fig.~\ref{fig:mr6}(a),(c)].
 For such dimensions the level spacings may look non-RMT (sometimes close to Poisson).